 Chamber membership is much more valuable than any list of services and benefits could possibly communicate.
-That’s because the real value is in the relationships developed, economic development and advocacy on your behalf regarding business friendly legislation.
-These help to keep our local business community sustainable and growing!
+That’s because the real value is in the relationships developed, the economic development your membership helps to generate and the advocacy efforts on your behalf regarding business friendly legislation.
+All of these help to keep our local business community sustainable and growing!
 There are also a number of direct, tangible benefits that members can use right away.

 The following are a few advantages of being a chamber member.
 For a detailed list of benefits, click on the "Membership Levels and Benefits Chart" link listed above.